-Smith, a Democrat, was the representative for Texas's 16th congressional district from 1915 to 1917.
+Smith was the representative for Texas’s 16th congressional district and was a Democrat.
+He served from 1915 to 1917.

 From Nov 1903 to Mar 1917, Smith missed 328 of 1,434 roll call votes, which is 22.9%.
 This is on par with the median of 24.9% among the lifetime records of representatives serving in Mar 1917.
 The chart below reports missed votes over time.